datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/education_enrollment/README.md

 ### Download URL

-[TSV] file is available for download from [here](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/trng_lfse_04.tsv.gz).
+[TSV] file is available for [download](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/trng_lfse_04.tsv.gz).

 [Data explorer](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=trng_lfse_04&lang=en)

 ### Overview

-This dataset has the education enrollment rate (percentage) for EU countries down to their NUTS2 geos, according to the (NUTS2013-NUTS2016) classification.
-It has the enrollment rate categorized by Male/Female/Total for the years of [2000-2019]
+This dataset has the education enrollment rate (percentage) for European Union (EU) countries down to their NUTS2 geos, according to the (NUTS2013-NUTS2016) classification.
+It has the enrollment rate categorized by Male/Female/Total for the years of [2000-2019].

 The original dataset is broken up into 3 major families of variables: